certbot/certbot/certbot/docs/using.rst

 to copy and paste commands into another terminal session, which may be on a different computer.

+Obtaining a certificate using the manual plugin does **not** support automatic certificate renewal, unless using hooks (described below).
+You will be required to run the same command and repeat the manual steps every time you need to renew your certificate.

 The manual plugin can use either the ``http`` or the ``dns`` challenge.
 You can use the ``--preferred-challenges`` option to choose the challenge of your preference.